 Number and type of built-in tools

 Having forty different tools sounds convenient at first.
-But if you only use five or seven of them, the other thirty tools will actually only add weight.
-Rather than buying a tool that has everything that ever existed, it is better to look for a more specific tool that includes precisely what you need.
+But if you only use five or seven of them, the other thirty tools will only add weight.
+Rather than buying a tool with everything that ever existed, it is better to look for a more specific tool that precisely includes what you need.

 Size and weight

-This criteria will depend on how often you use and carry a multitool with you.
-Currently this utensil is offered in various versions depending on its size and weight.
-If you carry it every day, a pocket version or even a keychain version.
-If this is not a problem, you can go for a full size or a heavy duty one.
+These criteria will depend on how often you use and carry a multitool with you.
+Currently, this utensil is offered in various versions depending on its size and weight.
+Suppose you carry it every day, a pocket version or even a keychain version.
+If this is not a problem, you can go for a full size or a heavy-duty one.

 There are so many multitools on the market trying to lure you in with gimmicks and false promises.
 While a multitool can do a lot, it doesn’t mean that it can do everything – it’s not meant to do it.
-Remember that when investing in a multitool it must be versatile, useful, of very good quality and durable.
+Remember that it must be versatile, useful, of excellent quality, and durable when investing in a multitool.

-In that sense, being a tool that can save your life or help you survive in certain situations, we recommend that you look for a multitool from a reputable brand, such as Victorinox, Gerber, Leatherman or SOG, which make quality products and backed with full or unlimited warranties.
+In that sense, being a tool that can save your life or help you survive in certain situations, we recommend looking for a multitool from a reputable brand, such as Victorinox, Gerber, Leatherman, or SOG, which make quality products and backed with full or unlimited warranties.

 This overview of different multitools should help give you an idea of the range of options available to you in today’s market.
-Whether you primarily need a variety of blades or screwdrivers, or just something more general purpose, you can find it if you’re willing to put the effort into searching.
+Whether you primarily need a variety of blades or screwdrivers, or just something more general-purpose, you can find it if you’re willing to put effort into searching.

-If your needs are extremely specific, you may even consider getting a custom multitool designed for your exact needs!
-With so many options, you won’t have a problem finding a great, highly rated multitool that is the perfect fit for your needs.
+If your needs are particular, you may even consider getting a custom multitool designed for your exact requirements!
+With so many options, you won’t have a problem finding an excellent, highly rated multitool that is the perfect fit for your needs.